-Table 1.9 Examples - Reasonable Foreseeable Purchases If Then months.
+Table 1.9 Examples - Reasonable Foreseeable Purchases If Then In the past, the state entity purchases \$8,000 in office supplies once in six months or \$8,000 each month for three consecutive months.
 On September 15, the state entity purchases \$8,000 in office supplies.
 On October 30, the state entity purchases \$8,500 in office supplies.
 On November 20, the state entity purchases \$9,000 in office supplies.
 On March 1, the state entity purchases \$8,500 in office supplies.
-KNOW when it will next purchase office supplies as its history of purchasing office sup- plies is IRREGULAR AND AD HOC - in the past, the state entity has pur- chased \$8,000 - 9,000 in office sup- plies once in six months or \$8,000 each month for three consecutive months.
-On September 15, the state entity purchases \$8,000 in office supplies.
-On October 30, the state entity purchases \$8,500 in office supplies.
-On November 20, the state entity purchases \$9,000 in office supplies.
+KNOW when it will next purchase office supplies as its history of purchasing office supplies as its history of purchasing office supplies is IRREGULAR AND AD HOC - in the past, the state entity has purchased \$8,000 - 9,000 in office supplies once in six months or \$8,000 each month for three consecutive months.
+On September 15, the state entity purchases \$8,500 in office supplies.
+On October 30, the state entity purchases \$8,000 in office supplies.
+On October 30, the state entity purchases \$8,000 in office supplies.
+On November 20, the state entity purchases \$8,000 in office supplies.
+On October 30, the state entity purchases \$8,000 in office supplies.
+On November 20, the state entity purchases \$8,000 in office supplies.
+On November 20, the state entity purchases \$8,500 in office supplies.
 On March 1, the state entity purchases \$8,500 in office supplies.
 On March 1, the state entity purchases \$8,500 in office supplies.
+On March 1, the state entity purchases \$8,500 in office supplies.
+On March 1, the state entity purchases \$8,500 in office supplies.
+On March 1, the state entity purchases \$8,500 in office supplies.
 A state entity has 10 a/c units that are all past their normal life span and plans to replace all of the a/c unit compressors at various points in time during the fiscal year.
 Each of the a/c compressors will cost \$4,000.
 The state entity must seek competitive bids for the replacement of the a/c compressors as a group because the state entity PLANS to spend \$40,000 - well above the \$25,000 stat- utory competitive bid requirement.
-A state entity has 10 a/c units which are all past their normal life span but does not have the funds to replace the a/c units - SO THE STATE ENTITY DOES NOT KNOW WHEN OR IF IT CAN REPLACE THE A/C UNITS.
-The compressor fails in one of the a/c units on July 10 and the state entity finds money to pur- The state entity does not have to seek com- petitive bids for the a/c compressors.
+A state entity has 10 a/c units which are all past their normal life span but does not have the funds The state entity does not have to seek com- petitive bids for the a/c compressors.

-$\geq$
+\geq